botre/anki-decks/src/networking.md

 A forward proxy enables computers isolated on a private network to connect to the public internet.

 A reverse proxy enables computers on the internet to access a private subnet.

+## NAT

+Network Address Translation (NAT) is a method of remapping one IP address space into another by modifying network address information in the IP header of packets while they are in transit across a traffic routing device.

 ## Difference between ingress and egress